Radnen/AmpedGame/readme.md

 =========

  - Arrow keys: movement
- - Hit enemies: bump into them.
- - Stores: run into doors*.
+ - Spacebar: action

-* The game pauses while you are in a store or in a menu.
+(The game pauses while you are in a menu or textbox.)